paulwaite87/worldmap/README.md

 parcel must break through before it can tap into the CAPE (Convective Available Potential Energy) above it.
 Combining both gives us a reasonable idea of the actual potential for storm formation.

-#### Storms
-The other side of the storm equation, these are the specific major named storms which occur and are tracked.
-Not only does this layer show you where the storm is and its poast track, it also shows you a predictive cone of probability for where the computational models think it will go next.

 #### Wind
 Wind is depicted as a grid of 'barbs' where the length is proportional to the